kontena/kontena/docs/using-kontena/loadbalancer.md

       type: env
 ```

-## Config Env variables for balanced services
+## Config Env Variables for Load Balanced Services

-These options are defined on the services that are balanced through lb.
+These options are defined on the services that are balanced through Kontena Load Balancer.

-* `KONTENA_LB_MODE`: mode of load balancing, possible values: http (default), tcp
+* `KONTENA_LB_MODE`: mode of load balancing; possible values: http (default), tcp
-* `KONTENA_LB_BALANCE`: load balancing algorithm to use, possible values are: roundrobin (default), source, leastcon
+* `KONTENA_LB_BALANCE`: load-balancing algorithm to use; possible values: roundrobin (default), source, leastcon
 * `KONTENA_LB_INTERNAL_PORT`: service port that is attached to load balancer
 * `KONTENA_LB_EXTERNAL_PORT`: service port that load balancer starts to listen (only for tcp mode)
-* `KONTENA_LB_VIRTUAL_HOSTS`: comma separated list of virtual hosts (only for http mode)
+* `KONTENA_LB_VIRTUAL_HOSTS`: comma-separated list of virtual hosts (only for http mode)
-* `KONTENA_LB_VIRTUAL_PATH`: path that is used to match request, example "/api" (only for http mode)
+* `KONTENA_LB_VIRTUAL_PATH`: path that is used to match request; example: "/api" (only for http mode)
 * `KONTENA_LB_KEEP_VIRTUAL_PATH`: if set to true, virtual path will be kept in request path (only for http mode)
-* `KONTENA_LB_CUSTOM_SETTINGS`: extra settings, each line will be appended to either related backend section or listen session in the HAProxy configuration file
+* `KONTENA_LB_CUSTOM_SETTINGS`: extra settings; each line will be appended to either the related backend section or the listen session in the HAProxy configuration file
-* `KONTENA_LB_COOKIE`: Enables cookie based session stickyness.
-With empty value defaults to LB set cookie.
-Can be customized to utilize application cookies.
+* `KONTENA_LB_COOKIE`: Enables cookie-based session stickiness.
+With empty value, it defaults to the load balancer-set cookie.
+Can be customized to use application cookies.
 See details at [HAProxy docs](https://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4.2-cookie)